xStFtx/securedrop-poc/BUG_BOUNTY_REPORT.md

 4. **Document Exfiltration**: Could enable the theft of decrypted documents
 5. **Security Model Bypass**: Undermines the core security model of SecureDrop's air-gapped decryption process

-According to the bug bounty program, this vulnerability qualifies as a P1 issue ($2000-$2500) as it enables:
-- "RCE on the source interface"
-- "Recovery of decrypted SecureDrop submissions"

 ## Proof of Concept

 I've created a proof of concept repository at https://github.com/xStFtx/securedrop-poc containing:

 1. `make_malicious_pdf.py` - A script that generates a malicious PDF
-2. `setup_poc.sh` - A script to set up a test environment
+2. `simulate_attack.py` - A script that demonstrates the full attack chain
 3. `TECHNICAL_ANALYSIS.md` - Detailed technical analysis

 The PoC creates a PDF file that, when opened, executes code to create a file in the `/tmp` directory.
 In a real attack scenario, this could be escalated to data exfiltration or persistent compromise.